transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 10.power_t
-+ Description

-The exponent for inverse scaling learning rate.
-It is used in updating effective learning rate when the learning_rate is set to 'invscali ng'.
-Only used when solver='sgd'.
+"The exponent for inverse scaling learning rate.    \n                 It is used in updating effective learning rate\n              when the learning_rate        is set to 'invscali\n             ng'.
+Only used when solver='sgd'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |